TechxArtisan Shop

 🤨 FAQs

-Q: How does the KVM-Console Ext.
+Q: How does the KVM Ext.
 Board work?

-A: It captures HDMI output from a target device and routes it to the uConsole’s screen while using the uConsole’s keyboard and trackball to control the device via USB HID.
-You can read more about What is USB KVM.
+A: It captures HDMI output from a target device and displays it on the uConsole screen.
+The uConsole’s built in keyboard and trackball act as USB HID input to the device.
+Learn more about USB based KVM technology.

-A: The board is compatible with uConsole models using Raspberry Pi CM4, CM5, or RISC-V cores.
-Ensure your firmware is updated to version 1.2 or later.
+A: Compatible with uConsole units based on Raspberry Pi CM4, CM5, and RISC V cores.
+Ensure your system firmware is version 1.2 or newer.

-Q: Can I use this with the 4G/LTE module?
+Q: Can I use this together with the 4G or LTE module?

-A: Yes!
-Our Openterface Connect Apps are fully open-source and available on our GitHub repository.
+A: Yes.
+The Openterface Connect Apps are fully open source and available on our GitHub repository.

 Share